Twisted Wonderland: Usurper from the Wilds, English Translation

 On EN this is written in different ways, such as “how marvelously generous I am” and my “magnanimity knows no bounds.”
 More here ▶︎

-Content added to EN Novel:
+Added to EN Novel:

 Without that benevolence, Yuya would have had nowhere to go, lost in a foreign world with no way home.

-Content added to EN Novel:
+Added to EN Novel:

 “…who had allowed Yuya and Grim to matriculate as one student.
 Grim would perform any tasks that required magic and Yuya would keep Grim’s ferocious personality in line.”